her0347/breathe-browser/README.md

 about:credits

 about:breathe

+about:update
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________

-# Upcoming features (in order of priority / most likely to least likely)
+# Upcoming features

 - History
 - Bookmarks
 - Extension support
 - Password manager
+- proper support for about:blank links ✔️

 # In development

-- Allow downloads
+- Allow downloads ✔️
-- Firefox-style download UI
+- ~Firefox-style download UI~ Replaced with opening explorer.exe
 - More options for right-click menu

 __________________________________________________________________________________________________________________